-In northern Lapland it’s 25 degrees below zero Celsius on the last weekend of January, and I’m sitting in a dark forest watching a movie.
+In northern Lapland it’s minus 25 degrees Celsius (minus 13 degrees Fahrenheit) on the last weekend of January, and I’m sitting in a dark forest watching a movie.
 A crowd of about 150 people is gathered for the open-air screening, a highlight of the annual festival.

 Held in the town of Inari, just a few hours’ drive from the Arctic Ocean, the event lasts several days and emphasises films by and about the Sámi.
 They’re the indigenous people whose homeland stretches across the top of Norway, Sweden and Finland and into Russia.